-Since starting Audio Hertz, I’ve had beautiful interactions with a lot of people, but I’ve also had some interactions with people that are not very knowledgeable and have no problem arguing their incorrect point.
-Now, this is okay, I understand it is just a by product of the internet and anonymity but, it can do damage to your learning process if people are giving you wrong information.
+Since starting Audio Hertz, I’ve had beautiful interactions with a lot of people, but I’ve also had some interactions with people that are not very knowledgeable and have no problem arguing their incorrect points.
+Now, this is okay, I understand it is just a by product of the internet and anonymity, but it can do damage to your learning process if people are giving you the wrong information.

 I’ve seen terrible cases of this in real life scenarios as well.
 I had a friend that went to our local Guitar Center to buy a small interface.
 The Guitar Center employee talked him into purchasing a Presonus preamp, EQ and compressor by saying it would dramatically improve his sound.
 The salesman told him if he wanted to have a professional quality recording, he needed to have this unit.
 What the hell is a compressor going to do for my friend who, just moments before, didn’t even know what one was?
 Nevertheless, my friend bought it and couldn’t shut up about how it was the best thing he’s ever heard.
 The truth is he didn’t know what the hell he was listening for.
 And that, my friends, is how bad information gets spread around.

 I’m going to skip any technical explanations or definitions and just give you the information that I feel you need to know.
 Phase cancellation happens when you combine more than one signal of the same source, such as using multiple microphones on a drum set or using two microphones on one acoustic guitar.
 As sound waves reach different microphones at different times, phases issues can occur, which will make certain frequencies vanish from your mix